mortbauer/myblog/content/post/systemd-nspawn raspbian.md

 6. try to start a chroot using `systemd-nspawn --bind /lib64  --bind /usr/bin/qemu-arm-static -D mnt /bin/bash` as root. if it works you can add the boot option and see if that works as well

 On issues check the output of file mnt/bin/bash to see if you use the correct qemu

+## Update

+It seems that systemd-nspawn can despite all this not boot some images, the chroot however should work for all.